 You may know that I’ve spent the last year working on a creative nonfiction book about Irene Sherman, who called herself the Queen of Fairbanks.
 As I wrote, my own stories were interwoven with hers, sometimes decades apart, sometimes very similar.
 I’ve also included narrative about how I researched her story, digging up the long-lost details about Irene’s life.

-During the July trip up to Fairbanks, I was invited to talk about Irene at a couple of venues, both with appreciative audiences–many of whom knew and remembered Irene well.
-Still, no question, they all learned new, intriguing facts about the Queen.
+During the July trip up to Fairbanks, I was invited to share some of my Irene research at a couple of venues, both with appreciative audiences–many of whom knew and remembered Irene well.
+Still, they all learned new, intriguing facts about the Queen.
 My talk was titled “I Think There Were Seven of Us,” and subtitled “Untold Stories of the Queen of Fairbanks.”
-In it, I introduced the audience to Irene’s siblings that she’d never met, who they were, and what happened to them.
-True stories of how she was burned so badly as a child, and what happened to her in the years that she was a ward of the Territory of Alaska.
+In it, I introduced the audience to Irene’s siblings that she’d never met, when and where they were born, and what had happened to them.
+I recounted the true stories of how and why she was burned so badly as a child, and what happened to her in the years when she was a ward of the Territory of Alaska.

-“I’ve still got a couple more chapters to write,” I told them.
-“I’m sure you’ll see notice when it’s released.”
+“I’ve still got a couple more chapters to write,” I said repeatedly.
+“I’m sure you’ll see notice when we have a real book.”

 A few days ago, on October 1, I met with an editor who is interested in the book, and our talks are beginning.
 At the Alaska Writer’s Guild conference that weekend, I was awarded “Most Promising Manuscript” from faculty members.
 For me, it was confirmation that the last year of travel and writing was well-spent.